 In conventional DSLR cameras, contrast AF is more accurate than phase difference AF, but it has a slower focus speed.
 LUMIX G/LEICA DG lenses overcome this problem by incorporating a unique stepping motor in the drive system.
 A screw unit integrated with the motor shaft moves the focus lens directly, without relay gears or cams.
 Auto focusing is swift and accurate.
-Some lens models are equipped with a linear motor to further reduce drive noise – ideal when recording videos with sound.
-The number of mount signal contacts has been increased from the 9 used in conventional Four Thirds System cameras to 11, so information transfer between lens and camera is faster.
+Meanwhile, the number of mount signal contacts has been increased from the 9 used in conventional Four Thirds System cameras to 11, so information transfer between lens and camera is faster.
 This has also helped achieve a contrast AF system that excels in both speed and accuracy.

 Unlike image stabilizing functions that are built into the camera body, this highly accurate function also lets you check the compensation effect directly through the Live View Finder or on the LCD.
 The images that you capture have the same shake-free beauty as what you see on the Live View Finder or the LCD.
 The compensation effect is also carefully matched to each lens.

 The Nano Surface Coating technology dramatically minimizes light reflection at entire visual light range (380nm-780nm) by applying the extra-low refractive index coating with nano-sized structure on the surface of the lens.
 It results in the super clear image with dramatic reduction of ghost and flare.